pavanw3b/sh00t/README.md

 That's all for the first time.
 Follow the next steps whenever you want to start Sh00t.

 **Starting Sh00t:**
+* For Linux/Mac, Open Terminal.
+For Windows, open `Anaconda Prompt`.
 * Activate sh00t environment if not on yet: `conda activate sh00t`
 * Navigate to sh00t directory if not in already: `cd sh00t`
 * Start Sh00t server: `python manage.py runserver`